Should you consider Antigua for your honeymoon?

 The high season runs from mid-December through April (basically- before Christmas until shortly after Easter) and that is the time when prices will be highest.
 During the lower season, spring, summer and fall, prices are considerably lower and while prices won’t be as cheap as some other Caribbean islands, for Antigua, it will be a bargain.
 Because it is low season, some of the smaller, family owned properties may close from August through October.

-While Antigua does lie in the path of what is considered “Hurricane Alley”, there have only been six direct hits on the island in the past fifty years.
-Again, while the chances of being hit by a hurricane is rare, it is more common for Antigua to be affected by distant hurricanes which can bring strong winds, clouds, and heavy rainfall.
+While Antigua does lie in the path of what is considered “Hurricane Alley”, the chances of being hit by a hurricane is rare.
+It’s more common for Antigua to be affected by distant hurricanes which can bring strong winds, clouds, and heavy rainfall as we had a bit of.
 There is never a crystal ball for when a hurricane or bad weather may hit, but Antigua has been lucky when it comes to hurricane season.

 Beaches, Beaches and more Beaches